funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

                 results += [f]
                 i += 13+q-p+1

+        model_inp.append(list(results[-1]))
+        if len(model_inp) > lookback:
+           model_inp.popleft()

     results = [bin_to_float(x) for x in results] return np.array(results).astype('float64')

+# create the time series data
 X, Y = create_ts(a)

+# train the prediction model
 model = TSModel(epochs=50, batch_size=128, model_path="model.keras")
 model.initialize(X[0].shape, Y[0].shape)
 model.fit(X, Y)

+# compress the entries using the model
-g, n = compress_ml(a, model, X)
+g, n = compress_ml(a, model)

+# decompress the entries using the model and the compressed values
-b = decompress_ml(g, n, X, primal, lookback=30)
+b = decompress_ml(g, n, model)
 ```

-Using the ML model instead of the TSXor sliding window approach gave improvements on certain datasets as well as some random distributions such as the normal distribution, but it also performed quite poorly in comparison on multiple other datasets.
-Although, we did not experiment much with the deep learning model based compression approach as we achieved reasonable compression ratio of 72% on our demand and supply forecasting datasets.
+Using the ML model instead of the `TSXor` sliding window approach gave improvements on certain datasets as well as some random distributions such as the `normal distribution`, but it also performed quite poorly in comparison on multiple other datasets.
+Although, we did not experiment much with the deep learning model based compression approach as we achieved reasonable compression ratio of `28%` on our demand and supply forecasting datasets using the TSXor approach.

+For e.g. with normally distributed floats, **TSXor achieved a compression ratio of about 12% while the deep learning model achieved a compression ratio of 20%.**

-An effective model in this case should have the following properties - small size and low bias i.e. overfit the model on the given dataset as much as possible instead of caring about generalizability.
+An effective model in this case should have the following properties - **`small size`** and **`low bias`** i.e. overfit the model on the given dataset as much as possible instead of caring about generalizability.

-The deep learning model is in principle a good compression approach because during compression we only need to store the compressed values and the weights of the model which comes out to be much smaller than the size of the uncompressed time series.
+**The tradeoff here is that a more "complex" model with more weights achieves better compression ratio.**

+One major `downside` to the deep learning model based approach is that the `decompression is slow` as the model `predicts sequentially` with one output for every entry.

-One more optimization we did to improve the compression ratio was to reduce the precision of the values of the time series.
-For e.g. using 3 decimal places instead of 12 significantly improves the compression ratio by >5%.
-In order to keep using more decimal places, we also did multiply the values by 1000 before taking only 3 decimal places so that we are able to incorporate more digits into the number.
+One more optimization we did to improve the compression ratio of the `TSXor` approach was to `reduce the precision` of the floats of the time series.
+For e.g. using `3 decimal places` instead of 12 significantly improves the compression ratio by `>5%`.
+In order to keep using more decimal places, we also did multiply the values by `1000` before taking only 3 decimal places so that we are able to incorporate more digits into the number.